MinhHieuDL/InterviewPrepare/note/C++/lambdaExpressions.md

     - **[=, capture-list]**: mplicitly capture by value all local variables with names not mentioned in the list.
 The capture list cannot contain this.
 The listed names must be preceded by &.
 Variables named in the capture list are captured by reference
   - Only capture by reference allows modification of variables in the calling environment
   - Use the capture by reference if need to write to the captured object or if it is large
   - Because, for lambdas, there is the added concern that a lambda might outlive its caller.
-When passing a lambda to another threadm captureing by value (**[=]**) is typically the best: accessing another thread's stack through a reference or a pointer can be most disruptive (to performance or correctness), and trying to access the stack of a terminated thread can lead to extremely difficult-to-find errors
+When passing a lambda to another thread capturing by value (**[=]**) is typically the best: accessing another thread's stack through a reference or a pointer can be most disruptive (to performance or correctness), and trying to access the stack of a terminated thread can lead to extremely difficult-to-find errors
 - **mutable** lambdas:
   - Usually, we don’t want to modify the state of the function object (the closure), so by default we can't
   - That is, the **operator()()** for the generated function object is a const member fucntion